Stellar streams and dark substructure: the diffusion regime: Unequal-time velocity-kick correlations

-In Section~\ref{sec:density}, we argued that the unequal-time correlation function of velocity injections is obtained from the equal-time correlation function by simply replacing the time $t$ with the minimum of the two times in question.
-In this appendix we show this result, Eq.~(\ref{unequaltime}), using the formalism of Section~\ref{sec:formalism}.
+In Section~\ref{sec:density}, we assumed that velocity kicks are uncorrelated if they occur at different times.
+We now show this explicitly.
 The unequal-time correlation function between velocity injections (projected along arbitrary directions $\uvec a$ and $\uvec b$) is

 where